Written by Naina Mahajan, a grade 6 student.

 One of the leaders of the study, Dr. Jessica Manning says this: “A widely available ‘universal’ vaccine could possibly provide protection against emerging and re-emerging mosquito-borne diseases as they arise, allowing public health officials to quickly respond to new outbreaks and epidemics without waiting for new treatments or vaccines to be developed.”

-Scientists still need to conduct more research to see whether this vaccine could possibly work against individual Any small organism that can cause disease and with exposure to mosquitoes in a natural environment.
+Scientists still need to conduct more research to see whether this vaccine could possibly work against individual pathogens and with exposure to mosquitoes in a natural environment.

 Hopefully, though, the vaccine will be effective enough to stop the itching of a mosquito bite and for reducing the severity of mosquito-borne diseases.